Nolan Gorman Player Props: Cardinals vs. Diamondbacks

-Nolan Gorman -- with a slugging percentage of .605 in his past 10 games, including three home runs -- will be in action for the St. Louis Cardinals versus the Arizona Diamondbacks, with Merrill Kelly on the mound, on July 25 at 9:40 PM ET.
+Nolan Gorman -- with a slugging percentage of .605 in his past 10 games, including three home runs -- will be in action for the St. Louis Cardinals against the Arizona Diamondbacks, with Zac Gallen on the mound, on July 26 at 3:40 PM ET.

-In his last game, he had two hits (going 2-for-4 with a home run and an RBI) against the Cubs.
+He had a hitless performance in his previous game (0-for-4) against the Diamondbacks.

 Nolan Gorman Game Info & Props vs. the Diamondbacks